CodingIsaac/cybersecurity_fundamentals/commonAttackTypes.md

 </ol>

 </p>
-In Conclusion, Take Action Before It's Too Late:
+In Conclusion, take proper actions before it is too late:
 Cybercriminals are relentless, and their tactics evolve faster than most defenses can keep up.
 One of the worst attacks to ever happen to an organization is a ZERO-DAY Attack, but attack patterns can be learnt and it effects curtailed.
 While waiting until you are a victim is not an option.
 Always Remember that hope is not a strategy.
 The time to act is NOW.
 Implementing the right measures, training your employees, and staying one step ahead will save you from costly breaches, legal battles, and the trust-eroding consequences of a cyberattack.

 </p>